tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 Then came... the Bush administration, and gay representation, at least from mainstream Hollywood studios, seemed to dry up.
 Sure, <mark fc=false>we got *The Hours* (which didn't turn a profit)</mark> and some independent fare like *Mambo Italiano* and *Monster* (again, not exactly a positive portrayal).
 And I guess you could argue that *Chicago* is pretty gay?
 And that Frodo and Sam might have had something going on the down-low?
 But you'd be reaching.

-For the first few years, the closest thing to a gay movie that any major Hollywood studio put out was *X-Men 2*. <mark fc=false id="bi_erasure" stat:id="y-biphobia">Gay director Bryan Singer</mark> slathered the mutant-as-gay metaphor all over that movie.
-But just like *The Lord of the Rings* and *Chicago*, it's subtext, and we're looking for plain, simple *text* here.
+<span visual="xmen2" on="?" off="?">For the first few years, the closest thing to a gay movie that any major Hollywood studio put out was *X-Men 2*. <mark fc=false id="bi_erasure" stat:id="y-biphobia">Gay director Bryan Singer</mark> slathered the mutant-as-gay metaphor all over that movie.
+But just like *The Lord of the Rings* and *Chicago*, it's subtext,</span> and we're looking for plain, simple *text* here.

 </james>
 <comment id="hours_profit" {% include commenter for=tobi %}>